z/OS Resources Table

 Actions

-When viewing resources, there are different kinds of actions available in the table.
+When you view resources, different kinds of actions are available in the table.
 These include toolbar actions, batch actions, and overflow menu actions.

 'zos-resource-table-actions'